 Making a plan in advance should help you avoid expensive divorce settlements, help you keep items of sentimental value such as family heirlooms or property, and help you control who inherits your wealth.

-Many people consider planning for break-up unromantic shortly before a wedding or civil partnership.
+Many people consider it to be unromantic to plan for what would happen on break-up shortly before a wedding or civil partnership.
 However, preparing a prenup emphasises that the reason for marriage is love and not money, and can give both people confidence about what will happen should the marriage fail.

 - provides security during and after marriage to both people